WinRb/Viewpoint/README.md

 # Using Viewpoint

 The version 1.0 API is quite a departure from the 0.1.x code base.
 If you have a lot of legacy code and aren't suffering from performance issues, think twice about upgrading.
 That said, I hope you'll find the new API much clean and more intuitive than previous versions.

+I also try and document the code to the base of my ability.
+Included in that code are links to the official Microsoft EWS documentation that might be helpful when troubleshooting "interesting" issues.
+You can either generate the documentation yourself with yard or check it out on [rdoc.info]: http://rdoc.info/github/zenchild/Viewpoint/frames.

 Note the `cli` variable in the setup code directly below.
 I will use that variable throughout without the setup code.